StarsStarsStarsStarsStars

 The influence of Kentucky Route Zero permeates every aspect of the game.
 It even adopts its magic-realist approach to a narrative that celebrates place, but Humble Grove doesn’t wholly make the genre their own.
 Some of the game’s more surreal aspects, like these shifting walls and boundaries, communicate something important about the characters’ relationships to space and security.
 Others feel more arbitrary.
 When Bo encounters a shifting, fractal orb above their bed, it feels more like a genre flourish than a narrative counterweight.

-No Longer Home Screenshot
+No Longer Home screenshot

 Ao and Bo also have explicable, concrete issues as a couple: Bo resents that Ao is messy, but finds it hard to articulate this.
 Ao, more outspoken than Bo, struggles with Bo’s indecisive nature, but similarly fails to address it directly.
 These traits are reflected in their characterful low poly designs: when left idle, Bo alleviates their poor posture with a gentle stretch, and Ao sits with a leg perennially drawn up to their chest.